Microsoft-USEduAzure/workshops/serverless/create-serverless-sql.md

-# Create SQL Serverless Database resources
+# Create Serverless SQL Database

 Azure SQL Database serverless (preview) is a compute tier for single databases that automatically scales compute based on workload demand and bills for the amount of compute used per second.
 The serverless compute tier also automatically pauses databases during inactive periods when only storage is billed and automatically resumes databases when activity returns.